 3. You'll now be shown the screen that gives you full control over how this specific security key can be used.
 Below is a description of each of the different settings you can control from this screen.

-- Webhook URL - This is the endpoint of the receiving webhook destination.
+Webhook URL - This is the endpoint of the receiving webhook destination.
 This is not a required field to set up the initial API key, though the third party you're connecting to may want to have data entered here.
-(Note: If you are setting up a Novi API feed, you can copy/paste this webhook URL from the destination feed configuration)
+(Note: If you are setting up a Novi API feed, this webhook URL will automatically be configured)